smukher2/DataScienceMarch2022/Ex2JSNodeExpress/README.txt

 Bluefish, VS code or other.

-7) Manual Step: 'init npm' was used to turn current folder into npm js project, install express framework for app specific node.js functions and nodemon to reload server after changes are made to files without having to restart server.
+7) Manual Step: 'init npm' was used to turn current folder into npm js project, install express framework for app specific node.js functions and nodemon to reload server automatically after changes are made to files without having to restart server manually.
 Type in Linux/Ubuntu Terminal
 cd ~
 mkdir ./Desktop/DataScienceMarch2022/Ex2JSNodeExpress